-All teachers have created their own curriculum through UBD units and some are posted in the drive with no year-long scope and sequence school-wide alignment, but 3-8 have developed common units of instruction aligned to the standards and collaborated with SPED teachers
+All teachers have created their own curriculum through UBD units and posted in the drive.
+Grades 3-8 have developed common units of instruction aligned to the standards and collaboration with teachers of diverse learners (DL).

-All teachers are putting language objectives within their UBD units
+All teachers are putting language objectives within their UBD units for English Learner students (EL).